PostHog/posthog.com/contents/blog/equity_explainer.md

 ### Vesting Start

 At PostHog, we recognize that you start contributing to the company on day one, so we feel that you should start earning your options on that day as well.
-Many others make you wait until after a probationary period, often three month, before your options start to vest.
+Many others make you wait until after a probationary period, often three months, before your options start to vest.

 ### Exercise Window